 Contact us at Douglas and London today

-If you or a loved one suffered a serious injury in a slip and fall due to another party’s negligence, you need the services of an experienced Slip and Fall Lawyer in New York at Douglas and London.
+If you or a loved one suffered a serious injury in a slip and fall due to another party’s negligence, you need the services of our experienced New York City personal injury lawyers at Douglas and London.
 Submit our online contact form or call or text us 24/7 to schedule a free consultation.
 After reviewing your case, we will advise you of your options.
 While most cases are settled, we do not hesitate to take a case to trial when necessary.